 Daily Light Integral (DLI) Maps

-These maps provide the average outdoor daily light integral throughout the continental United States and were developed by Jim Faust at Clemson University.
+These maps provide the average outdoor daily light integral throughout the continental United States and were developed by Jim Faust at Clemson Univ.
 To estimate the average DLI in your greenhouse, determine the percentage of light transmission that reaches your crops.
 For example, if you measure 6,300 footcandles outside the greenhouse and an average value of 4,100 footcandles inside, your light transmission value is about 65% (0.65).
 Multiply the DLI value on the maps by the light transmission value to get the estimated DLI inside your greenhouse.

 Commercial Orchid Production

 This website provides research-based information generated at Michigan St. Univ. about commercial orchid production.
 Although commercial orchid research at Michigan St. Univ. essentially stopped in 2010, much of the information generated is still relevant today.